What Is an M.2 SSD?

 Why Does Encryption Make M.2 Recovery Harder?

 Many M.2 NVMe SSDs encrypt data automatically using AES-256, even if you never enabled encryption.
 Popular exceptions exist: the WD SN770 and Crucial P1/P2/P3 lack hardware encryption.
-On drives that do encrypt, the key is fused to the controller silicon.
-If the controller dies, removing the NAND chips & reading them directly produces only ciphertext with no way to retrieve the key.
+On drives that do encrypt, the hardware root key required to unlock the encryption is bound to the controller silicon.
+If the controller dies, removing the NAND chips & reading them directly produces only ciphertext.

 Board-level repair to revive the original controller is the only recovery path for encrypted M.2 drives.
 We locate the failed component (typically a PMIC, voltage regulator, or shorted capacitor) using FLIR thermal imaging, replace it with a Hakko FM-2032 microsoldering iron on an FM-203 base station, & bring the original controller back to life.
 When the controller boots, the encryption keys are intact & the data is accessible through normal PC-3000 channels.